EmergencyRx/network-lab/scenarios/dns-resolution-issue.md

 # Scenario: DNS Resolution Issue

-Setup:
-- Client obtains IP configuration from router.
-- Router forwards DNS to upstream resolver.
+Starting point:
+- Client has IP, gateway, and DNS set via DHCP.

 Fault:
-- Router DNS forwarding misconfigured or blocked.
+- DNS server misconfigured or unreachable.

 Tasks:
-- Verify IP configuration on client.
+- Verify IP details on client.
-- Use ping and dig/nslookup to isolate DNS vs connectivity.
+- Test connectivity to gateway and server.
+- Compare results of ping by IP vs ping by name.
-- Correct DNS settings on router and confirm recovery.
+- Identify and correct DNS configuration on router or server.